Aotearoa best practice dispute resolution framework (the Framework)

 - self-review – to identify areas of strength or opportunity

-- peer-based review – for example, engaging a ‘critical friend’ to assess capability
+- peer-based review – engaging a ‘critical friend’ to assess capability

 - guided review – supported by GCDR

-If you use the tool to self-review your scheme, we encourage you to share the insights with us so we can continue to improve it.
+If you use the tool to self-review your scheme, we encourage you to provide feedback to us so we can continue to improve it.

 We are happy to connect you with other schemes if you want to do a peer-based review, share insights and ways of working, or collaborate.

-To assess your scheme, simply select one of the nine standards and choose from the drop-down menus the description that best describes your scheme’s capability.
+To assess your scheme, simply select 1 of the 9 standards and choose from the drop-down menus the description that best describes your scheme’s capability.

-There are four maturity levels for each capability - Developing, Advancing, Confident and Leader.
+There are 4 maturity levels for each capability - developing, advancing, confident and leader.